benjaminsampica/benjaminsampicaStatic/content/post/cleancode1/index.md

 I've seen this in various different formats but my favorite (/s) was in an accounting system.
 Variable names, signature parameters, and properties all varied by who wrote the code.
 This project was the perfect storm for this sort of issue - it had no review code review process, it had multiple developers, and there was significant skill and experience differences between developers.
 Some were COBOL guys and some were brand new.
 Ultimately, it made it really hard to make _certain_ that the variable or property you were wanting was actually what _you_ expected.

 ## Some Notes
-This is the first part of many that will dissect what makes good code universally good to others.
-Ultimately, remember that the code you write must be clear to _everyone else_ who will read it.
+This is the first part of many that will dissect what makes code universally good to others.
+Ultimately, remember that the code you write must be clear to _everyone else_ who will read it, not just yourself (in that moment).
 Try grabbing a coworker and having them critique what you've written to make sure you both understand it.
 A few minutes today will save hours of discerning meaning later.

 _Don't be that guy who writes bad code_.